Artsy fartsy sex ed class is going outside today.

 The surrealists would have had fun imagining this reality: sexual repression, in the arts, in the 21st century.

 They were calling attention to this shaming attitude 100 years ago, and here we are still dealing with it today.
 This is a great example of a teachable moment.

 When it comes to sexuality, the pendulum has been swinging back and forth throughout history.

 In order to understand why there’s so much sex-negativity, it’s important to know this about our culture.

 There’s no reason to avoid talking about all the meanings of frottage.
-Dry humping is not “dirty”…shaming it is.
+Dry humping is not “dirty”…judging it is!

 This here’s a good example of ertotophobia (the fear of sexuality) in action.

-To see the swinging pendulum in action, I found an article about frottage (as a sexual activity) on a health website that represents the opposite swinging direction.
+To illustrate the tug-of-war we’re living in today, I found an article about frottage (as a sexual activity) on a health website that represents a more sex-positive explanation of frottage.